wks/homepage-source/blog/_drafts/2022-09-22-coroutine-flatten.md

 -   a nested list of numbers, such as `[1, [[2, 3], [4, 5]], [6, 7, 8]]`

-**Enumerate**:
+**Output**:

--   all numbers in the list, in the order they appear in the flattened list.
+-   recursively output all numbers in the list.
+At each level, visit all numbers in one element before visiting any subsequent elements.

     When given the list above, the output should be 1, 2, 3, 4, 5, 6, 7 and
     8, in that order.

 **Requirement**:

--   Use coroutine(s) to do the enumeration.
+-   Use coroutine(s) to enumerate a nested list, and yield elements to the calling coroutine one at a time.

 I will try to do this task using as many programming languages as possible, [Rosetta Code][rosetta-code] style, to compare their coroutine syntax and API.